USM Content

 |---|---|

-| Source Sheets | Specify which sheets and summaries will be pulled into this report.
+| Source Sheets | Specify which sheets and summaries are pulled into the report.
 If you select a workspace, you pull all the sheets in that workspace, and the report updates when sheets are added and removed from the workspace.
 If you select a folder, you pull only the sheets inside the folder, and the report doesn’t update automatically when the contents of the folder change. |

 | Columns to Display | Select the summary fields or system columns for this report. |